ThangNguyen23/monolisa/readme.md

   - Install the regular version **first**, then the italic one.
   - If italic version appears instead of the regular one, just install regular again.
 - Mac:
+  - As we have no OS X testing environment, we have no clue if this will work as intended.
-  - Install like a regular font, if there's any issues **REPORT THEM**
+  - Try to install like a regular font, if there's any issues [REPORT THEM](http://github.com/d8-bbc11/monolisa/issues)
 - Linux:
   - Paste the files into your `~/.local/share/fonts` folder
   - Run `fc-cache -f -v` in the terminal
 ## Webfont
-  - Download both `.woff2` files to your site's folder, and add this to your stylesheet
+  - Download both `.woff2` files from `fonts/web/` to your site's folder, and add this to your stylesheet
   ```css
   @font-face {
    font-family: MonoLisa;